Within 10 meters

 The stars here are amazing!
 There is almost no light pollution so at new moon they truly look like they are falling from the sky.
 Every night if you watch long enough you will see shooting stars.
 You are welcome to grab a blanket and tuck yourself into a hammock or drag your mattress onto the deck and sleep under the stars.

 Feeling lazy?
-Grab a book from our book exchange, find a cozy spot and lose yourself in a different world.
+Grab a book from our library, find a cozy spot and lose yourself in a different world.

 Within 500 meters